greenelab/deep-review/README.md

 The most current version of the `master` branch is built by continuous integration and [available via gh-pages](https://greenelab.github.io/manubot-rootstock/).
 To see what's incoming, check the [open pull requests](https://github.com/greenelab/manubot-rootstock/pulls).

+Instructions for using Manubot Rootstock for your own manuscript are still evolving.
+The recommended approach is to clone this repository, as detailed [here](https://github.com/greenelab/manubot-rootstock/issues/6#issuecomment-314541837).

 ## Source